-To enable the efficient performance of its duties as laid down in the Central Bank Act, the Bank is divided into six departments:
+To enable the efficient performance of its duties as laid down in the Central Bank Act, the Bank is divided into eight departments:

 Human Resource & Corporate Services Department (CSD)

 The Corporate Services department supports the Bank’s core departments.

 This department is responsible for budget administration, internal expenditure controls and property management.
 It is also responsible for the administration of personnel matters in line with the Bank’s employment policies and directives, including training, leave entitlements, discipline, recruitment, security and staff welfare.
 It is responsible too for budgets, financial reports and the Bank’s information technology system.
 It also coordinates annual staff appraisals by line management.

 This department is responsible for supervising commercial banks and other financial institutions.
 It assesses their financial soundness on the basis of their balance sheets and other financial records, and recommends remedial action when it detects any sign of weakness or other areas of concern.
 Under the Financial Institutions Act, it also conducts periodic on-site inspections.